ryouchinsa/ryouchinsa.github.io/edit/README.md

 # Create box
 Change the mode to "Create box".
 To draw a box, click 2 points.

-If necessary, click 4 points for xmin, xmax, ymin, and ymax of the object.
+When you finished drawing, the label dialog opens, and the selected label is added to the label table.

-Press enter key to finish drawing when the number of points is less than 4.
+If necessary, use “Click 4 points when draw boxes” on the settings.

-When you finished drawing, the label dialog would open, and the label would be added to the label table.
+Press an enter key to finish drawing when the number of points is less than 4.

 Drag the center of the box to move the box.
 Drag one of the four corner points to transform the box.

-If necessary, show edit points between box corners.
+If necessary, use "Show edit points between box corners" on the settings.
 Drag on the box pressing the option key, the box size is scaled up/down from the center.

 Drag a box pressing the command key, you can select multiple boxes.
 When you select multiple boxes and right click on them, you can merge boxes.

 To change the box color, use the color picker at the top-right corner.
 To change the cross hairs color, deselect all boxes and change the default color.

-You can hide the cross hairs.
+To hide cross hairs, use View menu -> "Hide cross hairs".

-You can show labels on boxes.
+To show the label name on the box, use View menu -> "Show labels on boxes".

 ![drag_to_select](https://github.com/ryouchinsa/ryouchinsa.github.io/assets/1954306/25fe9bc3-259c-4dfa-8c36-ef9b64f33b08)